How to Get Better Gas Mileage – 14 Tips for your RV

 A tune-up, however, can detect if you need to replace a faulty oxygen sensor, and this can improve your fuel efficiency by as much as 40 percent.

 As the lubricating oil in your engine gets old, it breaks down and can’t perform its function as well.
 Your engine starts to run hotter, wasting energy on friction instead of smooth operation.

-Old oil also leaves build-up and deposits in your engine, which makes it work harder to cycle the cylinders.
+Old oil also leaves build-up and deposits which makes it work harder to cycle the cylinders.

-Getting your oil changed every 3000 to 5000 miles, or every 6 months, is a quick and easy way to get better gas mileage.
-You should also visually check your motor oil every time you fill up at the gas pump, to make sure your engine has sufficient fuel and that the oil isn’t compromised.
+Getting your oil changed every 3,000 to 5,000 miles, or every 6 months, is a quick and easy way for better fuel economy.
+You should also visually check your motor oil every time you fill up at the gas pump to make sure you have sufficient fuel and that the oil isn’t compromised.